-We recognize that these are stressful times for our students.
-We are inviting you to review the resources we have put together below.
+We want our students to know that resources are available to them in the community and online to support their mental health and well-being.
 This content is intended for Grade 7 to 12 students.
 For resources to support students in Kindergarten to Grade 6, please refer to: Parent and Caregiver Mental Health Resources.

 If you are worried about your own or a friend’s well-being or mental health, please reach out to one of the resources listed and connect with their teacher, school staff, or a trusted adult for support.
 I need help now from Waterloo Region Suicide Prevention Council.